GLOBAL HEMP INNOVATION CENTER

 National Hemp Symposium | National Academies of Sciences

-On February 9-10, 2021, on behalf of the National Academies of Sciences Board on Agriculture and Natural Resources (BANR), Oregon State University’s Global Hemp Innovation Center (GHIC) hosted our inaugural National Hemp Symposium.
+On behalf of the National Academies of Sciences Board on Agriculture and Natural Resources (BANR), Oregon State University’s Global Hemp Innovation Center (GHIC) hosted our inaugural National Hemp Symposium.
 Follow the link below to see up-to-date information about future symposia.

 Learn More